 Your social life doesn’t have to be boring when you are recovering from addiction.
 Often, people don’t know where to turn for fun because their previous friends and hobbies centered on substance use or abuse.
 Find new hobbies and activities so that you can stay busy and enjoy life.
 This strategy helps you prevent you from having too much idle time, which can lead you back to the addictive behaviour again.
 This book provides plenty of fun, unique ideas for everyday activities.

 Awakening the Brain

 by Charlotte A. Tomaino

 Learning more about your brain can be a powerful way to stay strong when cravings surface.
 This book teaches the reader how to expand consciousness, helping to reduce stress and keep the mind focused on positive thoughts and ideas.
 One section of the reading discusses the topic of the brain-body connection, which is a powerful topic for people to learn while overcoming addiction.

 If you are looking for a broad view of addiction and the way culture and environment have shaped addiction over the years, then Clean is a good option to read.
 The information creates a foundation to start learning about addiction and the current epidemic, with many resources and statistics to back up the claims.

 In The Realm of Hungry Ghosts

 by Gabor Mate

 How much does trauma play a role in the development of addiction?
-Understanding the roots of the addiction can be an effective way to overcome these behaviours.
+Understanding the roots of addiction can be an effective way to overcome these behaviours.
 One of the key messages in this book is the way trauma forms addiction and why that trauma continues to perpetuate the patterns through generations.
-This book also gives a big-picture view on the way society plays a role in addiction.
+This book also gives a big-picture view of the way society plays a role in addiction.
 It’s a good book to read if you are looking for insights on a personal and societal level.